influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventDependency.md

 withTime(time)
 ```

-Time is a wrapper around time.Time which supports correct marshaling to YAML and JSON.
-Wrappers are provided for many of the factory methods that the time package offers.
+"Time is a wrapper around time.Time which supports correct marshaling to YAML and JSON.
+Wrappers are provided for many of the factory methods that the time package offers."

 ### fn filters.context.withType